 Maui is a surfer's paradise.
 If you're into wind sports (I love kitesurfing), contact Action Sports Maui for the latest gear, conditions, and lessons.
 If you're not into wind sports, don't worry.
 There are tons of chic hotels popping up and the natural sights are breathtaking.
 Rent a car (the island is large and sites are quite far) and follow the "Road to Hana" for a bit more of an "off the beaten path" day excursion.
 Take your time, follow the off-roads, and stop to play in the many waterfalls along the way.
 There are plenty of car rental agencies, and you don't need to book in advance.
 Simply ask at the car rental shuttle stops for the best deal and the driver will take you to the office.
 If you're a diver, there are some great off-shore dives.
 Contact Extended Horizons dive operator for special requests, small groups, solo dives, and PADI Certification courses.
 For a relaxing stay, check out the Royal Lahaina.
 It's a 45 minute drive from the airport, but once you're there, you won't need to leave.
 Enjoy the beach (Kaanapali Beach) adjacent to the hotel, or venture further north where you'll find some quieter areas away from the large resorts.
 The fitness studio (Passion of Movement) offers pilates, yoga, barre, TRX, and personal appointments, at the Royal Lahaina.
 Try one of the yoga body sculpt class for a workout that incorporates the flexibility of yoga and strength training of free weights, all at the same time.
+If you're a hiker, (and an early riser), head up to watch the sunrise atop of Mount Haleakala.
+And even if you're not one to wake before the sun, the hiking in Haleakala National Park has gorgeous views of the crater, at all times of day.
 One of my favourite sunset beaches is along the road to Kihei.
 A bit less touristy, there are a lot of opportunities to hang a hammock and stretch out in solitude.

 Part of greater Orlando, Altamonte Springs is a city just north of the main Orlando attractions.
 Approximately 25 minutes directly north of the Orlando International Airport (MCO), it is a quieter, yet convenient area to stay.
 Drop in for a yoga class or workshop at Altamonte Springs Yoga.
 Offering both hatha and hot yoga classes, a warm kula awaits you.
 While in the area, saunter down to S. Park Avenue in Maitland/Winter Park (15 minutes from Altamonte Springs) and explore the many unique shops, restaurants, and wine bars.
 For a decadent homemade chai and organic food (the small portions are filling), try Barnie's CoffeeKitchen.
 Love to shop?
 Visit the Premium Outlets on International Drive.
 Give yourself plenty of time.
 Although maps may indicate only a 15 minute drive from the airport, traffic dictates between a 35-45 minute commute.
 If you're looking for a comfortable place to do some work, Downtown Credo Coffee has a cozy atmosphere, sweet treats, free wifi, and a pay-what-you-want coffee bar.